 I love the flavor of coffee.
 I am not a sophisticated consumer, but experimenting would be fun.
 Experts recommend purchasing the bean rather than the ground.

 Serious coffee drinkers have a ritual and use a coffee grinder for freshness and a adequate machine for brewing.
-Do you like your beans freshly ground?
-Shop now.

 However you like it, enjoy!

 The recipe for this week goes very well with your choice of brew.
 Chocolate bundt cake.
 Get Recipe.